-Party or relevant European Union - Finland jurisdiction European Omon - Piniana Title of project Long-term variation in population dynamics, life history characteristics, sea growth and origin (wild/reared) of salmon in the rivers Teno (Tana) and Näätämöjoki (Neidenelva) Objective of research project Collect long-term data on variation in the stock components, life histories, sea growth and abundance of escaped farmed salmon in the salmon stocks of the rivers Teno and Näätämöjoki.
-Relate the population dynamics of the juvenile salmon and returning Brief description of research project adult salmon in preceding and subsequent generations.
-The wild Atlantic salmon stocks of the Rivers Teno (Tana) and Näätämöjoki (Neidenelva) have been subject to long-term monitoring programme since the 1970s in cooperation between Finnish and Norwegian research institutes and authorities.
-Catch statistics and samples have been collected in the freshwater salmon fisheries since 1972 covering all user groups, seasons and gear types.
-Typically, some 2,000-8,000 adult salmon scales have been collected yearly.
-Long-term electrofishing at permanent sampling sites has been carried out in the Teno since 1979 and in the Näätämöjoki since 1990.
-Dates during which research will take place Long-term ongoing programme Area in which research will take place Northern Finland and Norway Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £275,000 per annum Number of participating scientists 5 Name/e-mail of coordinating scientist in charge of project Dr. Jaakko Erkinaro jaakko.erkinaro@rktl.fi Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries Norway
+Party or relevant European Union - Finland

+jurisdiction •

+Title of project Long-term variation in population dynamics, life history

+characteristics, sea growth and origin (wild/reared) of salmon in the

+rivers Teno (Tana) and Näätämöjoki (Neidenelva)

+Objective of research Collect long-term data on variation in the stock components, life

+project histories, sea growth and abundance of escaped farmed salmon in the

+salmon stocks of the rivers Teno and Näätämöjoki.

+Relate the population dynamics of the juvenile salmon and returning

+adult salmon in preceding and subsequent generations.

+Brief description of The wild Atlantic salmon stocks of the Rivers Teno (Tana) and

+research project Näätämöjoki (Neidenelva) have been subject to long-term monitoring

+programme since the 1970s in co-operation between Finnish and

+Norwegian research institutes and authorities.
+Catch statistics and

+samples have been collected in the freshwater salmon fisheries since

+19/2 covering all user groups, seasons and gear types.
+Typically, some

+2,000-8,000 adult salmon scales have been collected yearly.
+Long-term

+Topo since 1070 and in the Nöötömöioki since 1000

+Datas during which Long term ongoing programma

+research will take place

+research will take place

+Area in which research Northern Finland and Norway

+will take place rormon rinning and rorway

+Estimated number and N/A

+weight of salmon to be

+retained

+Resources

+Estimated cost of the £275,000 per annum

+research project

+Number of 5

+participating

+scientists

+Name/e-mail of co- Dr. Jaakko Erkinaro

+ordinating scientist in jaakko.erkinaro@rktl.fi

+charge of project

+Details of research N/A

+vessels, e.g. name,

+registration, call sign

+and description of

+Vessel NT/ A

+i ype and amount of

+geal allo other

+Details of any Norman

+collaborating countries INDIWAY

+scientists Name/e-mail of co- ordinating scientist in charge of project Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Details of any collaborating countries Dr. Jaakko Erkinaro jaakko.erkinaro@rktl.fi N/A N/A Norway